ben-salis/Data-Analysis-Projects/Diamonds Analysis/About Diamonds.md

 I was still interested in what the data might reveal, and settled on an explorative analysis with a focus on visualizations.
 Spreadsheets proved to be satisfactory.
 I believe I could use this data to design a predictive model in the future and will likely do this fairly soon.

 My tentative goal was to identify majority and minority diamonds with regard to color.
-Did prices support the resulting scarcity or surplus?
+Did prices support the respective scarcity or surplus?

 Barring this, I hoped to design a dashboard that would enable someone to gather pricing information on a specific diamond of their choosing.
 The final product can be found [here](https://public.tableau.com/views/DiamondShoppingDashboard/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).
 Feel free to click around to filter the dashboard down.